MHA Frequently Asked Questions

 in order to facilitate student learning, online classes may include occasional webinars,

-online chat rooms or Skype options, which do require a specific time commitment.
+online chat rooms or Teams options, which do require a specific time commitment.
 This

 information will be identified in the course syllabus.
 Students should expect weekly